 "The right to marriage for lesbians and gays is a human right, it does not belong in party politics," she said, while also expressing confidence that if the issue was put to a vote, a majority of lawmakers would support gay marriage.

-The parliamentary leader of the opposition Green Party, Katrin Göring -Eckhart said she believed that Friday's vote in Ireland would further the issue in Germany, telling the newspaper "Die Welt" that now "even Ireland has overtaken us."
+The parliamentary leader of the opposition Green Party, Katrin Göring-Eckardt said she believed that Friday's vote in Ireland would further the issue in Germany, telling the newspaper "Die Welt" that now "even Ireland has overtaken us."

 Fellow Green politician Volker Beck described Maas' reform plans as "insufficient and unambitious."